spotinst/help/src/docs/ocean/features/dynamic-commitments-aks.md

 ###  Running Regular (RI/SP) VMs

+This is the dynamic commitments scenario.
 Ocean Checks if RI/SP is needed elsewhere.
 If so, Ocean replaces it with a spot or regular (RI/SP) from a different plan, as follows:

 Ocean performs a strategy fix check every **xx (to check)** minutes to determine if a running RI or SP can be replaced to free up the commitment needed elsewhere in the account.